Varicose veins treatment, otherwise called varicose vein removal or vein stripping surgery is

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Varicose veins treatment, also known as varicose vein removal or vein stripping surgery is a procedure performed in order to remove varicose veins.
+Varicose veins treatment, otherwise called varicose vein removal or vein stripping surgery is an operation carried out to get rid of varicose veins.

-Varicose veins are veins that have become twisted or enlarged.
-Although the term usually refers to the veins in the legs area, varicose veins can appear in almost all parts of the body.
+Varicose veins are veins that turn out to get twisted or enlarged.
+While the term generally mentions to the veins in the legs region, varicose veins can show up in nearly every body parts.

-Varicose veins are quite common in the superficial veins of the legs, due to high pressure placed upon them when standing.
-This not only a cosmetic problem, but a health one as well.
-Without treatment, this condition can also lead to:
+Varicose veins are somewhat usual in the superficial veins of the legs, because of increased pressure put upon them while standing.
+It is not merely a cosmetic issue, but also a well-being one.
+Lacking treatment, this condition can as well result in:

 ● Leg swelling